Josephson diode effect via a non-equilibrium Rashba system: Summary and discussion

-We have formulated the Josephson coupling via a non-equilibrium Rashba system under current bias using a tunneling Hamiltonian, where the Rashba system is modeled as one-dimensional.
+We have formulated the Josephson coupling energy via a non-equilibrium Rashba system under current bias using a tunneling Hamiltonian, where the Rashba system is modeled as one-dimensional.
 The current bias induces a shift in the Fermi momentum due to current continuity, which plays a central role in the emergence of the Josephson diode effect.
 Our formulation, incorporating this momentum shift, shows that the diode effect naturally arises in the fourth order of tunneling matrix element.
-It is worth to note that the higher harmonics of the Josephson coupling are not necessary.
+It is worth to note that the higher harmonics of the Josephson coupling energy are not necessary.
 More importantly, {\it the effect originates from a non-equilibrium response to the bias current}, highlighting a mechanism overlooked in previous studies that were carried out in equilibrium conditions.

-When the in-plane magnetic field is applied perpendicular to the bias current, the Josephson coupling becomes asymmetric with respect to both the current and the field, leading to the Josephson diode effect.
+When the in-plane magnetic field is applied perpendicular to the bias current, the Josephson coupling energy becomes asymmetric with respect to both the current and the field, leading to the Josephson diode effect.
 Our results reveal that the diode effect depends sensitively on the distance $d$ between the superconducting electrodes.
 While tuning the spin-orbit-induced band splitting is generally difficult, $d$ is experimentally controllable, providing a practical route to optimize the diode effect.

-Interestingly, although spin-orbit interaction is essential, a larger coupling strength $\alpha_R$ does not necessarily enhance the effect.
+In this study, we have employed a one-dimensional model, which is qualitatively justified for capturing the essential physics of the Josephson diode effect.
+The nonreciprocal response originates from the current-induced non-equilibrium steady state, and, in addition, the modification of the electronic structure induced by the magnetic field applied perpendicular to the bias current plays an essential role.
+These key ingredients are naturally incorporated in our model, allowing us to elucidate the underlying physical mechanism.

+Some previous studies have attributed the Josephson diode effect to the anomalous phase shift proposed in Ref.~\cite{buzdin08}, in which the Rashba system is assumed to be the superconducting state.
+We emphasize that the Josephson diode effect discussed in this work originates from the current-induced non-equilibrium steady state in the Rashba system, and does not rely on the anomalous phase shift of the superconducting order parameter.